ELT History

 Robert Langenfeld Editor & Publisher

-PURDUE UNIVERSITY, with its comfortable red brick and familiar Gothic spires, was a serene place in the late 1940s.
+PURDUE UNIVERSITY, with its comfortable red brick and familiar Gothic spires, was a serene place in the 1940s.
 So was the American academy at large.
-Professors lived in their own special class of genteel poverty.
-The canon, the struggle to publish or perish, and the bureaucracy of professional administrators were mostly unknown.
-Change was nearby, however.
-A few rebellious sorts with intriguing names like Crowe Ransom and Penn Warren had begun to agitate the tranquil air, floating renegade ideas on how to interpret literature, advancing something called "New Criticism."
-It all seems like centuries ago from the perspective of 2010.
+Professors lived in their own class of genteel poverty.
+Change was already happening, however.
+A few rebellious sorts with intriguing names like Crowe Ransom and Penn Warren had begun to present renegade ideas on how to interpret literature, advancing something called New Criticism.
+It all seems like centuries ago from our perspective today.

-Another kind of resistance to established views was also forming at Purdue.
-Two members of the faculty, Hal Gerber and Maurice Beebe, were questioning conventional judgments about literary history.
+A resistance of another kind to established views was forming at Purdue.
+Two members of the faculty—Hal Gerber and Maurice Beebe—were questioning conventional judgments about literary history.
 They were displeased with the historical divisions of literary study devised by the Modern Language Association.
 Their late-night discussions encouraged them to try and influence matters by editing new literary magazines.
-Beebe founded Modern Fiction Studies and, later, the Journal of Modern Literature.
+Beebe founded Modern Fiction Studies in 1955.

 Gerber had an unusual idea for a journal.
 It was linked to his teaching of Victorian and modern British literature.

-He asked himself what now seem elementary questions.
-Why were Thomas Hardy's novels taught in a nineteenth-century novel course, Hardy's poetry in a twentieth-century literature course?
+He asked himself why were Thomas Hardy's novels taught in a nineteenth-century novel course, Hardy's poetry in a twentieth-century literature course?
 Don't the works of Conrad, Yeats, and Shaw, to mention a few, present similar dualities?
 "Apparently," Gerber said, "some writers have dared to bridge the centuries and defy the neat calendar division of literary periods in the MLA bibliography."
 What of those other writers: Walter Pater, Oscar Wilde, Sarah Grand, Arthur Symons, Olive Schreiner, George Moore?
 They were well known in their day.
 Little attention was given to them in the 1940s and 50s, even though the letters, notebooks, and autobiographies of figures such as Yeats were filled with conversation about them.
 The conventional wisdom ignored their influence on modern literature.
 Said Gerber:

 Indifference to a considerable quantity of what seemed to me important, if not always great, literature was rather superficially justified.
 Pater was a writer of purple prose who encouraged indiscriminate subjectivity.
 Wilde was a plagiarist, at best a dandy about literature, and saved from obscurity only by the sensationalism of his life.
 Moore was Zola's ricochet and at best wrote one commendable realistic novel and an amusing, gossipy but dated autobiography—and so on.

-British literature at the turn of the century wasn't just Yeats, James, Lawrence, Woolf, and Joyce.
+British literature at the turn of the century was not just Yeats, Woolf, and Joyce.
 To separate these writers from their now lesser-known colleagues was to engineer literary studies in the name of what Gerber wryly called "modern critical practices."
 Literary historians should argue for a more encompassing context of study.
 From Gerber's viewpoint, the so-called "minor" writers at the turn of the century provided innovations in aesthetic theory and in the short story, poetry, and the novel.
 He also questioned the customary terms used to describe the period: late-Victorian, fin de siècle, and Edwardian.
 They didn't accurately characterize the literature from the end of the Victorian era to the end of World War I.

 Gerber selected twenty-five people who had written dissertations on some aspect of the literature published between 1880 and 1920.
 He asked if they would be interested in petitioning MLA for a session on writers of this time.
 To his surprise the response was unanimous.
 The session that ensued in the fall of 1957 was attended by a small but enthusiastic group of scholars.

-Gerber wrote an article that reviewed the MLA discussion and solicited responses from those who had attended.
+He wrote an article that reviewed the MLA discussion and solicited responses from those who had attended.
 He, his wife Helga, and several Purdue colleagues typed the text onto stencils, mimeographed, hand-collated, and then side-stapled a forty-three-page issue of what was called English Fiction in Transition.

 The first issue went to about forty scholars.
 Word got around.
 The next issue was mailed to about 175 people.
 Interest continued to grow.
 Gerber had to charge $1 for volume 2, subscribed to by 400 individuals and institutions, some from overseas.
 By 1969 the journal was more accurately titled English Literature in Transition, 1880–1920.
-Gerber considered "British Fiction in Transition" but deferred when someone quippped that a wag at the ready would call it BLT.
+Gerber considered "British Fiction in Transition" but deferred when someone quipped that a wag at the ready would call it BLT.
 It was printed in a new format, photo-offset, stitch bound, and distributed to 600 subscribers.

 Gerber assembled an Advisory Board of scholars to peer review articles.
 He also nurtured a different kind of editorial philosophy.
 ELT declined university, government, and private foundation funding to ensure its independence.
 The editor's name was clearly printed beneath the masthead.
 He was responsible for the final decisions and the tenor of the journal.
 Scholars and their essays were given close attention; their submissions were not numbered and filed by some anonymous person.
 Gerber managed all the correspondence and day-to-day duties.
 Personal letters with evaluative comments by readers from the Advisory Board and the editor were included with rejected essays.
 Whenever possible, Gerber would try to guide an author through revisions if he thought that might produce a publishable article.
 I have continued all of these editorial practices.